World Jewish Congress: Letter to State Department

-Meeting of WJC representative with SS leader Heinrich Himmler
+Meeting with Heinrich Himmler

 In February 1945, the head of the Swedish office of the WJC, Hilel Storch, established contact through an intermediary with SS chief Heinrich Himmler.
 In April, Norbert Masur of the Swedish Section of the WJC secretly met with Himmler at Harzfeld, around 70 kilometers north of Berlin.
 Masur had been promised safe conduct by Himmler.
 Through negotiations with the Nazi leader and the subsequent talks with the head of the Swedish Red Cross, Folke Bernadotte, the WJC was allowed to save 4,500 inmates from the women's concentration camp at Ravensbrück.
 Approximately half of these women, who had been deported to Germany from over forty countries, were Jewish.

 Post-war efforts

 At the end of the war, the WJC undertook efforts to rebuild Jewish communities in Europe, pushed for indemnification and reparation claims against Germany, provided assistance to displaced persons and survivors of the Holocaust, and advocated for the punishment of Nazi leaders for war crimes and crimes against humanity.
 The World Jewish Congress notably took part in the formulation of the principles governing the Nuremberg War Crimes Tribunal and furnished evidence against Nazi leaders to the US prosecutors.

 On 19 August 1945, a conference of representatives of European Jews was organized in Paris, France by the WJC, whose leadership (Wise, Goldmann, Kubowitzki) traveled there from the US.
 Delegates from Britain, France, Belgium, the Netherlands, Italy, Sweden and Switzerland attended the gathering.

-On 21 September 1945, Pope Pius XII received WJC Secretary General Leon Kubowitzki in audience, who recounted to the pope the "great losses" suffered by the Jews during the war and expressed gratitude for what the church had done to help "our persecuted people."
+On 21 September 1945, Pope Pius XII received WJC Secretary General Leon Kubowitzki in audience, who recounted to the pope the "great losses" suffered by the Jews during the war and expressed gratitude for what the church had done to help "our persecuted people".
 Kubowitzki suggested a papal encyclical on the Catholic Church's attitude toward the Jews and a condemnation of anti-Semitism.
-"We will consider it," Pius XII reportedly replied, adding: "certainly, most favorably, with all our love."
+"We will consider it," Pius XII reportedly replied, adding: "certainly, most favorably, with all our love".
 The WJC also urged the Vatican to assist in the recovery of Jewish children saved by Catholics during the Holocaust.

-The WJC also supported the foundation of the United Nations Organization in 1945.
+The WJC also supported the founding of the United Nations Organization in 1945.
 In 1947, the organization became one of the first NGOs to be granted consultative status with the United Nations Economic and Social Council (ECOSOC).

 In 1947, an estimated 30,000 people attended the opening of the Latin American Conference of the World Jewish Congress at Luna Park, Buenos Aires, Argentina.